rubyforgood/babywearing/README.md

 ### Ruby Version

-This app uses Ruby version 2.6.3 and Rails version 5.2.3
+This app uses Ruby version 2.6.3, Rails version 5.2.3, and PostgreSQL 11.4

 ### Setup

 - Clone the repo
-- run `bundle install`
-- run `rails db:create`
-- run `rake:db:migrate`
+- run `bin/setup`

-### Seed the database

-From the root of the app, run bundle exec rails `db:seed`.
-This will create some initial data to use while testing the app and developing new features.

 ### Install ImageMagick

-ImageMagick is needed for the pages with images of carriers run`brew install imagemagick`
+ImageMagick is needed for the pages with images of carriers run `brew install imagemagick`

 ### Start the app